Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 You can also give [[the hunters]] alternatives:

 *For example, you can tell [[the hunters]] “You need to spend a few days doing research for a simple version, or if you get a lava snake fang then you can cast it right now.
-Either way you need three people to [[help out]].”*
+Either way you need three people to [[Help Out]].”*

 Make the requirements consistent with how big a deal this spell is going to be.
 Also, because the [[big magic]] does not require a roll for any move (except, incidentally, as part of meeting the requirements), you need to consider the perils and side effects of the spell and bring them into play as Keeper [[moves]].